thedtvn/MBBank/docs/index.md

 what you need that it use this lib to make your own code so you can use it free forever

 ## Requires

-- [tesseract](https://github.com/tesseract-ocr/tessdoc/blob/main/Installation.md) (optional if you use default capcha solver)
+   - [pytorch with cuda](https://pytorch.org/get-started/locally/#start-locally) (optional if you want to use cuda gpu)

    - python3

 ## Manuals